Thinking about Moving to Kelowna? Learn what

 Altogether, it means that the locals of Kelowna can oftentimes be fun and kind people like the type you see working in the service industry.
 Tourists are pretty common, but not overwhelming, and there’s a lot of local culture to be found in the town’s appreciation for wine.

 After spending a day in Kelowna, it will be evident that locals take staying fit seriously.
-Part of the Kelowna lifestyle is staying healthy and fit and it really shows, everywhere you look there are people enjoying the great weather.
+Part of the Kelowna lifestyle is staying healthy and fit and it really shows, everywhere you look there are people of all ages outside enjoying the great weather.
 The list of exercise options in Kelowna is secondo to none, whatever your into, you'll find it here.
-From spin class to CrossFit
+From spin class to CrossFit, Kelowna has the gym for you.

 Getting Around Kelowna